*Update* Tennis Manager 2023 is now out, see our full review here

 As a manager you must know how to deal with social situations, whether that be dealing with press conferences or speaking with players, Tennis Manager 2021 has players making choices that can affect the club depending on their responses.

-These talks will happen with the press before matches, and with players both before and after matches.
+These talks will happen with the press before matches and with players both before and after matches.
 When it comes to talking to your players, the choices you make will directly affect their mentality before the game, so being too negative could have a negative impact on their performance.

 During the game, there are several things you can shout to your player, which either offer words of encouragement or criticism, some of which can even be used to congratulate them or show dissatisfaction with how they’ve been playing.

-Of course, if you increase the power of all your serves, the accuracy is going to potentially decrease, so it takes not only some time to get used to the best tactics, but also getting to know your player and their stats, as some tactics might work better for some players, but not others.
+Of course, if you increase the power of all your serves, the accuracy is going to potentially decrease, so it takes not only some time to get used to the best tactics, but also to get to know your player and their stats, as some tactics might work better for some players, but not others.

 One of the things that I noticed about this game is that you really have to get to know your players and what they are capable of, as well as where they should be in their skills, abilities, and career, it’s then down to you to make sure that you hone their skills and make sure they become the best players they can be, for both the player and your club.

-If you had told me last year I would be playing, and enjoying a tennis management game, I would have laughed, it’s not normally my thing, but I must admit, pushing for the perfect team has started becoming slightly addictive already
+If you had told me last year that I would be playing, and enjoying a tennis management game, I would have laughed, it’s not normally my thing, but I must admit, pushing for the perfect team has started becoming slightly addictive already

 The only issues I have come across in-game so far have been a couple of spelling mistakes, for example, I had an email that came from Andy Murrey, but this had been spelled Andy Marrey in the email, but correctly on his profile.